Year of Call:

-He has been recommended by the legal directories for his meticulous preparation, his forensic cross-examination of expert witness, and for his sensitivity to commercial and reputational risk.
 Tim’s health and safety work also includes regular instructions to appear at inquests representing companies, public bodies, charities and families of the deceased before juries and/or where Article 2 of the ECHR is engaged.
+He has represented several FTSE 100 companies at inquest where the impact of the inquiry on prosecution and upon reputational risk is a paramount.

 Recent health and safety instructions include the following: